hollowdoor/horologe/README.md

 What's the percentage of time complete until the timer is stopped by it's range?
 If the range is infinite `timer.percent` returns zero.

+### timer.startTime

+Get the time that the timer started. `timer.startTime` returns `null` if the timer is not running.

 Methods
 -------